KevinWMatthews/c-led_controller/README.md

 ## Local compilation
-This project can be compiled and tested on a PC without the need for target hardware emulation.
+This project can be compiled and tested on a PC.
 For specific build instructions, see the [build README](README_build.md).

 ## Cross compilation
-This project can be compiled and run on AVR hardware.
+Products are designed to run on AVR hardware.
 For specific build instructions, see the [build README](README_build.md).